LemonmadeDesigns/GRADES-CRUD-APP/README.md

 ## Setting Up the Front End Functionality ##

-Notice how similar this file is to `movie-form.js`.
+Notice how similar this file is to `movie-form.js` in `Movie-Buzz`.
 Discuss the differences you see and why they are necessary.
 Make sure you understand everything going on here and take some time later to go over every detail.

 ---

 ## Final Thoughts ##

 I know we covered a lot today, so make sure to take some time and go back over everything we did.
 See if there are any ways you can improve upon the design.
 See if there are any interesting features you would like to add to the project, or if you can accomplish some of the same tasks in different ways.
 Remember, you know how to use jQuery and Bootstrap, both of which are used in this project.
-Next time we're going to really shift gears as we dive headfirst into React!
+Next time we're going to really shift gears as we dive head-first into React!

 You can think about CRUD in this way:

-- CREATE - You create an `Assignment` and populate in your informationion the dropdown
+- CREATE - You create an `Assignment` and populate your information in the dropdown
-- READ - You get access to the information you entered and people can `look at that context`
+- READ - You access the information you entered and people can `visualize the context`
-- UPDATE - You get a grade and changed your `Grade` by clicking on the `numbers`
+- UPDATE - You edit your `Grade` by clicking on the `numbers`
-- DELETE - You can delete the complete row
+- DELETE - You can delete the complete row by the delete button

 ---